-Rosalind has written and performed three one-woman comedy shows in London, each dealing with awkward and embarrassing subject matters such as drug addiction, bad sexual experiments, rejection and delusion, all delivered in a unique story-telling style that blends stand-up, situation comedy, physical theatre and cabaret.
+Rosalind Parker has written and performed three one-woman comedy shows in London, each dealing with existential subject matters such as drug addiction, sexual experiments gone wrong, the struggle between perceived good and evil and the search for salvation, all delivered in a unique story-telling style that blends stand-up, situation comedy, physical theatre and cabaret.

 The Wonky Shonky Show

 A tale of human disaster combined with adamant optimism, with the audience as an integral part.
 Sometimes uncomfortable, always entertaining, The Wonky Shonky Show explores themes of entrapment, religion and stolen pianos.

 The Wonky Shonky Show was first performed in SE London’s renowned comedy venue, The Hob, 2014.

 Rosalind Parker performs “The Wonky Shonky Show”, London 2014